Extendability of projective varieties via degeneration to ribbons with applications to Calabi-Yau threefolds: Calabi-Yau ribbons on Fano threefolds and deformations of Calabi-Yau double covers of Fano threefolds

 \section{Calabi-Yau ribbons on Fano threefolds and deformations of Calabi-Yau double covers of Fano threefolds}

 A ribbon $\widetilde{Y}$ is a Calabi-Yau ribbon on $Y$ if and only if $L = \mathcal{O}_Y(K_Y)$.
 Let $Y$ be a smooth, projective Fano threefold of Picard rank $1$.
 Let $H$ denote the generator of Pic $(Y)$.
 Let $j$ be the least positive integer such that $j$ is greater than or equal to the index of $Y$ and $jH$ is very ample.
+Let $i(Y)$ denote the index of the fano threefold $Y$.
 In the following proposition we show that for each deformation type of a Fano threefold $Y$ and a positive integer $l \geq j$, there exist a unique component $\mathcal{H}^Y_l$ of the Hilbert scheme parameterizing smooth Calabi-Yau threefolds in general and contains Calabi-Yau ribbons as a special locus.